cosmos/sdk-tutorials/nameservice/tutorial/02-app-init.md

 cd [repo]
 ```

-In `app.go`, it is define what the application does when it receives a transaction.
+In `app.go` it is defined what the application does when it receives a transaction.
 But first, it needs to be able to receive transactions in the correct order.
 This is the role of the [Tendermint consensus engine](https://github.com/tendermint/tendermint).

 Links to godocs for each module and package imported: